crycode-de/node-pcf8574/README.md

 enableInterrupt(gpioPin:PCF8574.PinNumber):void;
 ```
 Enable the interrupt detection on the specified GPIO pin.
+You can use one GPIO pin for multiple instances of the PCF8574 class.

 * `gpioPin` - BCM number of the pin, which will be used for the interrupts from the PCF8574/8574A IC.